bmxdemo/bmxproject/logbook/postings/20170922_Calibration/index.md

 First is a plot of the gain arrays themselves:

+Note, the gain is inversely proportional to the temperature difference, however, the temperature change (297 instead of 290) from  9/22 data only accounts for part of its difference relative to the others.

 ![gain](gain.png)

 And here is the ratio of these gain arrays:

 ![ratio](gainratio.png)